Genco Shipping & Trading Limited (GNK)'s Financial Results Comparing With Golden Ocean Group Limited (NASDAQ:GOGL) | New Business Observer

 |3.00

-The average price target of Genco Shipping & Trading Limited is $17.38, with potential upside of 61.98%.
-On the other hand, Golden Ocean Group Limited’s potential upside is 27.69% and its average price target is $8.3.
-The information presented earlier suggests that Genco Shipping & Trading Limited looks more robust than Golden Ocean Group Limited as far as analyst belief.
+$17.38 is Genco Shipping & Trading Limited’s average target price while its potential upside is 59.30%.
+Competitively Golden Ocean Group Limited has an average target price of $8.3, with potential upside of 27.69%.
+The information presented earlier suggests that Genco Shipping & Trading Limited looks more robust than Golden Ocean Group Limited as far as analyst view.

 The shares of both Genco Shipping & Trading Limited and Golden Ocean Group Limited are owned by institutional investors at 87.7% and 27.4% respectively.
-Genco Shipping & Trading Limited’s share held by insiders are 0.6%.
-Competitively, 5.6% are Golden Ocean Group Limited’s share held by insiders.
+Insiders held roughly 0.6% of Genco Shipping & Trading Limited’s shares.
+On the other hand, insiders held about 5.6% of Golden Ocean Group Limited’s shares.

 Performance